 Kant was a proponent of the so-called autonomous hypothesis of morality, according to which man, as a reasoning and completely free being, establishes his own moral law for himself.
 This law is independent of any outward circumstances, interests, or goals.
 Kant in this way asserts the independence of personal conscience, which formulates the generally accepted moral norms entirely according to its own inner conviction.
 Kant calls this moral principle by which all people should be governed the categorical imperative.
 He has two mutually supplementing formulas.
 The first is: "Act only according to that maxim whereby you can at the same time will that it should become a universal law."
-The second is: "Act in such a way that you treat humanity, whether in your own person or in the person of any other, always at the same time as an end and never merely as a means to an end."
-103 are given by God, and not by human will.
+The second is: "Act in such a way that you treat humanity, whether in your own person or in the person of any other, always at the same time as an end and never merely as a means to an end."103

+The idea of autonomous ethics naturally proceeds from Kant's deist outlook.
+But in this also lies its weak point.
+From the recognition of God as the Creator would follow that all laws (physical, biological, psychological, rational, moral, and spiritual) are given by God, and not by human will.
 In this respect they exist only inasmuch as unification of the "knot of creation"-man-is kept with God.
 Professor V. D. Kudryavtsev of the Moscow Theological Academy justifiably wrote, "The true source of moral law, just as of all other laws of our nature ... is beyond us, in the highest nature to which we are obliged for our existence; that is, in God.
-About the origin of moral law being independent of man speaks psychological experience, which shows this law to have existed in us prior to and independent of any determination made by our reason and will to summon it, as well as of the ideal character of this law, which is inexplicable given the condition of human nature."
-Moral law always turns out to be immeasurably deeper than those norms by which man would like to regulate his life, and he does not have the power to change this law, as much as he would like to do so.
-Even the most hardened criminals, who have chosen another law to govern their lives, often hear the voice of their own conscience.
+About the origin of moral law being independent of man speaks psychological experience, which shows this law to have existed in us prior to and independent of any determination made by our reason and will to summon it, as well as of the ideal character of this law, which is inexplicable given the condition of human nature."104 Moral law always turns out to be immeasurably deeper than those norms by which man would like to regulate his life, and he does not have the power to change this law, as much as he would like to do so.